top of page

 • Does the writing work for the target audience?

-Developmental editing is also called structural, substantive, content, or comprehensive editing.
+Developmental editing is sometimes called structural, substantive, content, or comprehensive editing.
 Developmental editing is NOT line editing, grammar checking, proofreading, or copy editing.
-Developmental editing happens before all those steps.
+Developmental editing happens before those steps.

 In the end, developmental editing is subjective and is only a step in the process of getting published.
 An experienced developmental editor can offer suggestions to improve the work.
-Having a developmental editor does not guarantee a book deal, nor will it result in referrals to agents or publishers, but it can identify areas that need revision or re-thinking.
+Having a developmental editor does not guarantee a book deal, nor will it result in referrals to agents or publishers, but it will identify areas that that are working and not working and that need revision or re-thinking.

 services